State of Washington Classified Job Specification

-Hires and trains new and existing professional staff in the law, policies and procedures governing their job assignments; arranges for formal agency training related to specific job assignments and career development planning; trains staff in gathering accurate and complete information, organizing information, and case decision making;
+Effectively recommends hires and trains new and existing professional staff in the law, policies and procedures governing their job assignments; arranges for formal agency training related to specific job assignments and career development planning; trains staff in gathering accurate and complete information, organizing information, and case decision making;

 Sets expectations for performance of line staff; prepares written performance evaluations for staff utilizing the current Performance Evaluation system; initiates corrective or disciplinary action as necessary;

 Prepares written and oral reports, documentation, inter and intra-agency communications regarding program areas supervised;

 Performs liaison educational and program expert functions between the agency and community social services, educational, law enforcement, medical and judicial agencies and institutions;

 Conducts case staffings, unit meetings and participates in multi-disciplinary teams;

 Seeks resolution of problems and conflicts both internal and external at the lowest possible level;

 Implements and interprets policy and procedure at the case level;

 Reviews levels of risk in cases of alleged abuse or neglect of children/adult and ensures that levels of agency intervention match levels of assessed risk to children/adult;